Nauhcnay/flat_magic_backend/README.md

     assert docstring is not None, "RRef user-facing methods should all have docstrings."

+### 4b.
+Packaging (without briefcase)

+If briefcase doesn't work, you can use [pyinstaller](https://www.pyinstaller.org/):

+    pyinstaller src/flatting_server.py

+PyInstaller is not listed as a conda dependency, because it's optional.
+Manually install it via: `conda install -c conda-forge pyinstaller`.

 ### 5. Install Photoshop plugin
 Download the [flatting plugin](https://drive.google.com/file/d/1HivdqU2Z2dIL2MvqzEYmCLO2_nDL2Cnk/view?usp=sharing) and unzip it to any place.
 This zip file contains 4 files:
 1. 9e42a570_PS.ccx, open it to install